francoisoudot/pycom-workshop-sf/README.md

 ```

 Paste this into your boot.py file and set your Pycom Device to automatically connect to your WiFi network each time it turns on.

+# Sigfox Part
+## Registering your device
+You will need to register your device on the sigfox network.
+To do so, go to https://backend.sigfox.com/activate, select the devkit Pycom, select the country USA, fill in the device information (device ID and PAC provided earlier by the Pycom software), fill in your account information.
+You have just created your developper account on the sigfox backend.

+## Sigfox backend
+You should have received an email to create your password.
+You will find tutorials on the sigfox backend at https://www.youtube.com/playlist?list=PLcw1TnahFRW-dpqGwxa3noSMLP_nTEhdb

+## Create your Microsoft Azure account and configure the Sigfox backend
+You will need to create your Microsoft Azure account before configurung the Sigfox backend.
+You will find the step by step process to do so at https://github.com/aureleq/sigfox-azure-iothub

 # Useful Links
 * [Pycom](https://pycom.io)